 Our friend Candice Schaffer from 242 Broome, 88 & 90 Lexington Avenue, and 53 W 53, has come up with a list of the top five creative crafts to do with kids.
 So get your glue sticks ready, and let’s get crafting!

 Get the Kids back to Creativity!

 Whether you’re already aware of the many benefits of engaging your child in art or are just looking for a rainy day activity to pass the time, starting a creative project can be a fun way to spend any afternoon.
-For some children who have difficulty expressing themselves in other ways in particular, art can be a be a great way of communicating.
+For some children who have difficulty expressing themselves in other ways, art can be a great way of communicating.

-For children with a natural creative streak, it’s a wonderful chance to build confidence and show off their strengths or unique perspectives to the world.
+It’s a wonderful chance for children with a natural creative streak to build confidence and show off their strengths or unique perspectives to the world.
 If you’re looking to foster your child’s confidence and give them a chance to showcase their creative side, try starting with one of these creative crafts to do with kids.

 Top 5 Creative Crafts to do with Kids

 For many children with autism, an aversion to messy materials can be a roadblock to getting started with arts and crafts.
 “Paint with water” coloring books are an excellent way to get your kid hooked on the satisfying feeling of making something colorful and beautiful without the worry of getting themselves covered in paint.

 You can usually find these at arts and crafts stores, dollar stores, or online from toy companies like Melissa & Doug or Crayola.
 The best part is that once the water dries, the colors fade, and the books are ready to be reused over and over again!
 Glass is also a fun canvas for painting, but you will have to be extra careful with the kids.
 Some paints work well with glass on BestOfMachinery if you want to explore the idea.